Mechanical filter (respirator)

 Full-face elastomeric respirators seal better.

-Mechanical filters, a part of particulate respirators, are a class of filter for air-purifying respirators that mechanically stops particulates from reaching the wearer's nose and mouth.
+Mechanical filters, a part of particulate respirators, are a class of filter for air-purifying respirator masks that mechanically stops particulates from reaching the wearer's nose and mouth.
 They come in multiple physical forms.

 Mechanism of operation

 Small particles zigzag due to Brownian motion, and are easily captured (diffusion).
 Large particles get strained out (interception), or have too much inertia to turn, and hit a fiber (impaction).
 Mid-size particles follow flowlines and are more likely to get through the filter; the hardest size to filter is 0.3 microns diameter.